How To Leash Train A Dog To Walk

 Once your dog is comfortable, practice in new locations to solidify their leash training.

-Start indoors in a small, quiet space
+Start indoors in a small, quiet space.

 Find a small, quiet space inside your home.
 I chose the living room for my dog's leash training.
 This helps them focus and stay calm as they learn.
 During this first step, keep the area free of distractions to help your pup concentrate better.

-Introduce harness and leash with treats
+Introduce harness and leash with treats.

 Then, I let my dog walk indoors with the leash on for short periods, all while giving treats to reinforce that being leashed is good.

-Practice moving in different directions
+Practice moving in different directions.

-To train your dog to walk on a leash, practice moving in different directions.
+Practice moving in different directions to train your dog to walk on a leash.
 Use treats as positive reinforcement while changing directions, encouraging your dog to pay attention to you and follow your lead.

-Keep the training sessions short and frequent, gradually increasing the duration as your dog becomes more comfortable with walking on a leash.
+Keep the training sessions short and frequent, gradually increasing the duration as your dog becomes more comfortable walking on a leash.

 Dog getting treat on walk